contao/docs/docs/manual/system/debug-mode.en.md

 #### Contao Manager

-The debug mode can also be enabled from within the Contao Manager.
-This is useful if the Contao back end cannot be reached due to an error.
+The debug mode can also be enabled from within the Contao Manager by using the _Debug Mode_ option in the _Maintenance_ section.

 ![Debug Mode](/de/system/images/en/contao-manager_c48-debug-mode_en.png?classes=shadow)